Orientation and Pre-Arrival Resources for New International Students

 NDSU Student Card

-Don’t get stuck with a bad hair day or hat head photo again!
-You control the picture used for your NDSU Card at NDSU.
+You can choose the photo that you use for your NDSU Student Card.
 Prior to your arrival for orientation, submit a photo of yourself using the guidelines below.
-Your ID card will be printed when you arrive at the NDSU Card Center.
-Instructions and guidelines are listed here: here:https://www.ndsu.edu/cardcenter/onlinephotos/.
+Your ID card will be printed when you visit the NDSU Card Center after arrival on campus.
+Instructions and guidelines are listed here: https://www.ndsu.edu/cardcenter/onlinephotos.

 If you have questions, please contact us at 701-231-6252 or email@example.com.